 But as with the previous entries on the list, the Half-Life series is comprised of many more games than just Half-Life.
 You can check out the complete list here.

 But in short, the episodic expansions for Half-Life 2 (Episodes One and Two) are a must.
 If you decide to give the original Half-Life a go (either the original GoldSrc or the newer Source version), then its two expansions (Opposing Force and Blue Shift) would also likely appeal to you.

 Serious Sam: The First Encounter

 Release date: March 21, 2001rnrnDeveloper: Croteam

-Serious Sam: The First Encounter is a game more similar to the original Doom than to Doom 2016, and it is known for its large arenas and overwhelming swarms of enemies that can be dispatched with a wide selection of firearms, all the while the levels boast a range of different themes, something that helps levels stand out and helps prevent the game from going stale after a time.
+Serious Sam: The First Encounter is a game that is closer to the original Doom than Doom 2016.
+It is popular for its big arenas and huge groups of enemies that can be defeated with many different guns.
+Also, the levels have various themes, which makes them unique and keeps the game interesting.

 Many Serious Sam games have been released over the years, including an array of spin-off titles.
 However, the most important main series releases are: